 Simple English definitions for legal terms

-Read a random definition: Center for Minority Veterans
+Read a random definition: public agent

 The CAN-SPAM Act of 2003 is a law that tells people who send emails for business what they can and cannot do.
 If they break the rules, they can get in trouble with the Federal Trade Commission (FTC), which is the group that makes sure people follow the law.
 The FTC can also make new rules to help enforce the law.
 The law also says that the FTC has to tell Congress about how well the law is working and if there are any new ideas to make it better.
 Two of the ideas they looked at were making a list of people who don't want to get spam emails and giving rewards to people who help catch spammers.